|Semester 2 Credit Value:||10|

 (a) validity and reliability in the measurement of individual differences;

-(c) integrating correlational research with genetics and neurobiology
+(c) integrating individual differences research with genetics and neurobiology

 (d) the relationships between individual differences, health and psychopathology